Alexparkay/Bond-Media-Studio/DEPLOYMENT.md

 3. **Build failures**:
    - Check all environment variables are set
    - Review build logs for specific errors

+4. **"Failed to collect page data" or "project ID not found" errors**:
+   - This is a common Vercel issue with NEXT_PUBLIC_ variables
+   - Make sure ALL these variables are set in Vercel:
+     - `NEXT_PUBLIC_STACK_PROJECT_ID`
+     - `NEXT_PUBLIC_STACK_PUBLISHABLE_CLIENT_KEY`
+   - After adding variables, you may need to:
+     - Redeploy from Vercel dashboard
+     - Clear build cache (Settings → Functions → Clear Cache)
+   - Ensure there are no typos or extra spaces in the variable names/values

 ### Environment Variables Checklist: